 The current fire season for 2021 is similar to the previous years, see Figure 85.
-Until October, a total of around 4,624 ha of burnt areas have been mapped by GWIS in the region.
-The fire activity is almost none in September when the fire season should start increasing the burnt area and number of fires.
+Until November, a total of around 6,508 ha of burnt areas have been mapped by GWIS in the region.
+The fire activity is almost none up to September when the fire season should start increasing the burnt area and number of fires in October and November.